sel002/cse15l-lab-reports/lab5.md

 # Lab Report 5
 ## Researching Commands (choose "find" command)
 1) find DIRECTORY -type d
   * It will find directories or subdirectories and then search content in the directory.
-And then prints out the name of the file contains content.
+And then prints out the name of the file contains content
 * Example 1

 ```